 Named to the Top 100 Sights to See in Germany in 2013, Munich’s BMW Welt, Museum and Plant are all in one location.
 The museum includes temporary, special and permanent exhibitions.
 The permanent exhibition includes seven exhibition houses, a BMW car collection and a showing of designers’ vision of hydrogen as a future fuel source.
 If you have children in your travel party, there’s a special area of the museum dedicated to children.

 Germany's engineering tradition is at hand's reach.
-Log onto Trekeffect and plan your trip to this engineering wonderland!
+Plan your trip to this engineering wonderland with Trekeffect!

 We want to hear from you!
 What are your thoughts on the article?
 What did you find most interesting and do you have any of your own experiences you can you share with us to make this article even better?
 Let us know in the comments!